Composite Superman: Composite Man

 Following the Zero Hour reboot of Legion history, the Composite Superman was removed from continuity.
 Legion of Super-Heroes (vol. 4) #68 introduced a new villain called the "Composite Man", a Durlan with the ability to duplicate any Legionnaire's powers and appearance.
 Rather than the clean, split-down-the-middle appearance of the Composite Superman, the Composite Man had a shifting mixture of costume elements from all the Legion members.
 Both he and his sister had been given these abilities by the Durlan government to be weapons and resented this.
 However, while she chose to make her own destiny, the Composite Man joined the Dark Circle to gain revenge on the Durlans.
 Composite Man later confronts Saturn Girl, who uses her telepathy to shut down his mind and render him catatonic.

 Superpowers

 Joseph Meach

-The Joseph Meach incarnation of Composite Man possesses all of Superman's powers, as well as those of Supergirl, Mon-El, Ultra Boy, and the members of the Legion of Super-Heroes.
+The Joseph Meach incarnation of Composite Superman possesses all of Superman's powers, as well as those of Supergirl, Mon-El, Ultra Boy, and the members of the Legion of Super-Heroes.